Historical table of the Copa Libertadores

-The Historical table of the Copa Libertadores is a cumulative record of all match results, points and goals of every team that has ever played in the Copa Libertadores since its inception in 1960, up to 2022 season.
+The Historical table of the Copa Libertadores is a cumulative record of all match results, points and goals of every team that has ever played in the Copa Libertadores since its inception in 1960, up to 2025 season.

 The data below does not include the 1948 South American Championship of Champions, as it is not listed by CONMEBOL either as a Copa Libertadores edition or as an official competition.
 It must be pointed out, however, that at least in the years 1996 and 1997, Conmebol entitled equal status to both Copa Libertadores and the 1948 tournament, in that the 1948 champion club (CR Vasco da Gama) was allowed to participate in Supercopa Libertadores, a CONMEBOL official competition that allowed participation for former Libertadores champions only (for example, not admitting participation for champions of other CONMEBOL official competitions, such as Copa CONMEBOL).
+The 1948 competition is referred to at the Conmebol website as the competition that, 12 years later, would become the Copa Libertadores.

 Ranking

-From 1960 to 2022, 63 editions of the Copa Libertadores de América were held.
-During this period, the clubs rank in the competition is as follow (updated until 2021 Copa Libertadores Final):
+From 1960 to 2026, 67 editions of the Copa Libertadores de América were held.
+During this period, the clubs rank in the competition is as follow (updated until 2025 Copa Libertadores final):